The Spartans will begin the season with the 35th annual Mary Fossum Invitational.

 The 2011-12 Michigan State women's golf team added another chapter to the storied legacy of the program.
 The Spartans won their second straight Big Ten Championship, reached the NCAA Regionals for the 14th consecutive year, and advanced to the NCAA Championships for the 10th time in program history as Slobodnik-Stoll was named the Big Ten Coach of the Year for the third time in her career.

-MSU claimed consecutive Big Ten titles in convincing fashion with a dominating 10-stroke victory over Purdue, marking the first time MSU has won back-to-back league crowns since winning five in a row from 1974-78.
-In addition, MSU has now placed in the top three at the Big Ten Championships for nine straight years.
+MSU claimed consecutive Big Ten titles in convincing fashion with a dominating 10-stroke victory over Purdue, marking the first time MSU won back-to-back league crowns since winning five in a row from 1974-78.

-The Spartans reached the NCAA Championships for the eighth time in the past 13 years with a thrilling finish at the NCAA East Regional in State College, Pa.
+The Spartans reached the 2012 NCAA Championships with a thrilling finish at the NCAA East Regional in State College, Pennsylvania.
 Needing a top-eight finish at the 24-team regional to reach nationals, the Spartans vaulted from 12th place to a tie for sixth in the third and final round after carding a 5-under-par 283, tying for the second-best round in program history.
 Leading the charge was senior Lindsey Solberg, who carded a school single-round record with a 5-under 67.
-At the NCAA Championships in Franklin, Tenn., the Spartans carded a team score of 1201 (296-311-294-300) - a record low for the program at nationals (previous record: 1202 in 2002) - to finish 20th.
+At the NCAA Championships in Franklin, Tennessee, the Spartans finished 20th.

-In 2009-10, Michigan State posted one of its best overall seasons in school history.
-MSU claimed three tournament titles (Mary Fossum Invitational, Tar Heel Invitational, Gator Invitational), set numerous team records, including the best overall 54-hole tournament score, and earned a berth to the NCAA Regionals for the 12th consecutive year.
-The Spartans placed second at the 2010 Big Ten Championship, marking the seventh straight year MSU has finished in the top three at Big Ten's.
-In one of the biggest regular-season tournament wins for the program, the Spartans claimed the Tar Heel Invitational by 12 strokes over nine top-25 teams after shooting a school-record score of 860 (-4), earning National Team of the Week honors.
+In 2009-10, MSU claimed three tournament titles (Mary Fossum Invitational, Tar Heel Invitational, Gator Invitational), placed second at the Big Ten Championships, and earned a berth to the NCAA Regionals for the 12th consecutive year.
+In one of the biggest regular-season tournament wins for the program, the Spartans claimed the Tar Heel Invitational by 12 strokes over nine top-25 teams after shooting a then-school record score of 860 (-4), earning National Team of the Week honors.

 The 2005-06 edition of Michigan State women's golf opened the season by not only winning the Mary Fossum Invitational (Sept.
 17-18) but setting a tournament record with a three-day team total of 889 (299-295-295).
 The Spartans went on to earn a berth in the NCAA Central Regional for the eighth consecutive season.